bitmarte/selenium-rfc-client/readme.md

 ### Advanced WebTimings configuration
 There are some advanced settings for KPIs performance monitoring
 #### Timeout per KPI measure
+The timeout if the KPI measures are always different each other.
 <pre>
 	<code>
 &lt;config&gt;